Where to Stop for Food Near the Schuylkill River Trail in Philadelphia

 The Couch Tomato Café

 What: Serving primarily organic, local, and antibiotic-free produce and meats, the Couch Tomato is a prime healthy option for delicious salads, sandwiches, and artisanal pizzas — many of which are vegan- or gluten-free-friendly.
 If your run or ride is over, head upstairs to the bistro, where alcohol is served alongside a slightly different menu.

 What: This is a spot that’s used to feeding local runners and cyclists.
 Its brunch menu boasts berry oatmeal with cinnamon agave, and you can even build your own omelet.
 Plenty of seafood and salad options make for a healthy dinner option as well.

 Where: 4330 Main Street, Manayunk

 What: This eatery has juices, smoothies, and açaí bowls galore as well as avocado toast.

 Trolley Car Diner

 Where: 7619 Germantown Avenue, Mt.
 Airy

-What: Not to be mistaken with the Trolley Car Cafe, this eatery features lots of diner classics, but you can still find healthy staples, like spinach salads and veggie omelettes.
+What: Not to be mistaken with the Trolley Car Cafe, this eatery features lots of diner classics, but you can still find healthy staples like spinach salads and veggie omelets.

 Valley Green Inn